HagarHussein/ContactCars.com/README.md

 # ContactCars.com
-A Selenium test framework using Java, TestNG and POM for automating test cases for ContactCars.com
+A Selenium test framework using Java, TestNG and POM for automating test cases for the old release of ContactCars.com

 ## Getting Started